Scheduling jobs

 method and pass the desired delay:

 JobRunr’s BackgroundJobServer periodically checks all scheduled jobs and enqueues them when it is time to run them, allowing workers to execute them.
-By default, the check interval is equal to 15 seconds, but you can change it by passing the relevant argument to the BackgroundJobServer
+By default, the poll interval is equal to 15 seconds, but you can change it by passing the relevant argument to the BackgroundJobServer

 The BackgroundJob.schedule